A A A

 Evaluation Protocol [PDF | 3.2MB]

 Not specific to OMH grant applicants, but useful as a guide to other OMH-funded partners, community groups, state agencies, and other stakeholders for systematic program planning, performance measurement, data collection, and evaluation.

-View OMH-funded program evaluations and policy-relevant studies here or the HHS Policy Information Center.
+View OMH-funded program evaluations and policy-relevant studies here or the HHS Evaluation Database.